-2020 Short-Term Incentive Plan: Individual Performance Goals
+2021 Short-Term Incentive Plan: Individual Performance Goals

-During 2020, the STIP individual performance goals established for the Named Executive Officers were aligned to the strategic imperatives in support of the GTAA's business strategy including among other items:
+During 2021, the STIP individual performance goals established for the Named Executive Officers were aligned to the strategic imperatives in support of the GTAA's business strategy, including among other items:

-Deborah Flint, President and Chief Executive Officer CEO Transition, Development of Strategic Plan, Engagement with the Board, and Responding to Macroeconomic Events lan L.T.
-Clarke, Chief Financial Officer Financial Sustainability, Employee Engagement, Health and Safety, and Corporate Systems and Services Craig B.M.
-Bradbrook, Chief Operating Officer Healthy and Safe Airport, Financial Agility and Sustainability, Business Diversification, and Workforce Strength Pat Neville, Vice President, Airport Planning and Technical Services Operating and Capital Expenditures, Innovation and Project Delivery, Maintenance, Safety, Environmental Sustainability, and Transit Katherine Hammond, Vice President, General Counsel, Corporate Safety and Security Health and Safety, Commercial Relationships, Financial Sustainability, Business Diversification, Workforce Restructuring, and Diversity and Inclusion
+Deborah Flint, President and Chief Executive Officer CEO Transition; Mission, Values and Three-Year Strategic Plan; Engagement with the Board; Response to Macroeconomic Events; Onboard & Integrate New CHRO; and, Progress Transit Infrastructure. lan L.T.
+Clarke, Chief Financial Officer Craig B.M.
+Bradbrook, Chief Operating Officer Pat Neville, Vice President, Airport Planning and Technical Services Financial Strength; Operational Effectiveness; Business Diversification and, Support for Employees.
+Katherine Hammond, Vice President, General Counsel, Corporate Safety and Security

-8.8.2 Short-Term Incentive Plan Results for 2020
+8.8.2 Short-Term Incentive Plan Results for 2021

-The GTAA delivered above target achievement against the amended 2020 Corporate Goals, with a corporate multiplier of 1.25.
-The introduction of a financial health multiplier ranging from 0 to 1.0 gave the HR&C Committee flexibility to reduce the corporate performance component of STIP in an uncertain business environment.
-While the GTAA surpassed the corporate performance targets established for 2020, the HR&C Committee applied a financial health multiplier of 0.75 to the corporate multiplier.
-The resulting corporate performance multiplier of 0.9375 reflected the Corporation's financial position and recognizes the unique circumstances brought on by COVID-19.
-This resulted in a below target payout for the corporate component for all employees eligible to receive STIP.
+The GTAA delivered above target achievement against the 2021 Corporate Goals, with a corporate multiplier of 1.21.
+The financial health multiplier ranging from 0 to 1.0 gives the HR&C Committee flexibility to reduce the corporate performance component of STIP in an uncertain business environment.
+While the GTAA exceeded the corporate performance targets established for 2021, the HR&C Committee applied a financial health multiplier of 0.90 to the corporate multiplier.
+The resulting corporate performance multiplier of 1.089 reflected the Corporation's financial position and recognizes the unique circumstances brought on by COVID-19.
+This resulted in an above target payout for the corporate component for all employees eligible to receive STIP.

-In making these decisions the HR&C Committee recognized the exceptional commitment and contributions of the GTAA's employees in a challenging year in delivering on the 2020 Corporate Goals.
-Other factors such as talent retention, preservation of institutional knowledge, and retaining a workforce to deliver on the Corporation's recovery and long-term success were taken into consideration.
+In making these decisions, the HR&C Committee recognized the exceptional commitment and contributions of the GTAA's employees in a challenging year in delivering on the 2021 Corporate Goals.
+Other factors such as talent retention and retaining a workforce to deliver on the Corporation's recovery and long-term success were taken into consideration.

-The following table sets out the Corporate Goal Achievement for 2020:
+The following table sets out the Corporate Goal Achievement for 2021:

-2020 Short-Term Incentive Plan: Corporate Goal Achievement
+2021 Short-Term Incentive Plan: Corporate Goal Achievement